Hannes7eicher/Arduino-Libraries/readme.md

 - [SoftPWM Library](https://github.com/bhagman/SoftPWM) - Generate PWM signals on any pin using software, useful when hardware PWM is limited.

+- [LiquidCrystal](https://github.com/arduino-libraries/LiquidCrystal) - Well documented, and used in many, many Arduino projects.

 ### Displays